Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Transformation of material line, area, and volume elements

 Omitting tildes in denoting non-dimensional coordinates, the mapping admits derivatives in the transformed domain,

 and consequently establishes relations for the derivatives in the physical plane,

 The relations are akin to defining a deformation gradient in solid mechanics,

-whence an infinitesimal length element in the mapped (reference) domain $\mathrm{d}\boldsymbol{X}$ is related to a length element in the the physical domain, $\mathrm{d}\boldsymbol{x}$, by $\mathrm{d}\boldsymbol{x} = \boldsymbol{F} \mathrm{d}\boldsymbol{X}$ and vice versa, $\mathrm{d}\boldsymbol{X} = \boldsymbol{F}^{-1} \mathrm{d}\boldsymbol{x}$.
-Local volume and area elements observe the well-known correspondences $\mathrm{d}\mathrm{v} = J\mathrm{d}V$ and $\mathbf{n}_a\mathrm{d}a=J\boldsymbol{F}^{-\mathrm{T}}\mathbf{n}_A\mathrm{d}A$, where $J=\det(\boldsymbol{J})$ and $\mathbf{n}_a$ and $\mathbf{n}_A$ are the unit normals to the corresponding differential area elements.
-Differential operators take the form $ \nabla = \boldsymbol{F}^{-\mathrm{T}}\hat{\nabla}$ and $\nabla^2 = (\boldsymbol{F}^{-\mathrm{T}}\hat{\nabla})^2$, and we note that the Laplacian in the mapped domain has non-zero coefficients for the cross terms, $\partial^2/(\partial X \partial Y)$, a consequence of choosing a mapping that is not conformal.
+whence an infinitesimal length element in the mapped (reference) domain $\mathrm{d}\bm{X}$ is related to a length element in the the physical domain, $\mathrm{d}\bm{x}$, by $\mathrm{d}\bm{x} = \bm{F} \mathrm{d}\bm{X}$ and vice versa, $\mathrm{d}\bm{X} = \bm{F}^{-1} \mathrm{d}\bm{x}$.
+Local volume and area elements observe the well-known correspondences $\mathrm{d}\mathrm{v} = J\mathrm{d}V$ and $\mathbf{n}_a\mathrm{d}a=J\bm{F}^{-\mathrm{T}}\mathbf{n}_A\mathrm{d}A$, where $J=\det(\bm{J})$ and $\mathbf{n}_a$ and $\mathbf{n}_A$ are the unit normals to the corresponding differential area elements.
+Differential operators take the form $\nabla = \bm{F}^{-\mathrm{T}}\hat{\nabla}$ and $\nabla^2 = (\bm{F}^{-\mathrm{T}}\hat{\nabla})^2$, and we note that the Laplacian in the mapped domain has non-zero coefficients for the cross terms, $\partial^2/(\partial X \partial Y)$, a consequence of choosing a mapping that is not conformal.

-Lastly, care is required along the domain boundaries, where the tangential and normal components of the field variables must be isolated to impose the boundary conditions in Eqn.~(\ref{eq:stokes_flow_bcs1}), (\ref{eq:ion_flux_bc}), and (\ref{eq:BC_surf_charge}).
-The unit normal and unit tangent vectors along any horizontal grid line in the transformed domain is measured in the physical domain according to:
+Lastly, care is required along the domain boundaries, where the tangential and normal components of the field variables must be isolated to impose the boundary conditions in Eqs.~(\ref{eq:stokes_flow_bcs1}), (\ref{eq:ion_flux_bc}), and (\ref{eq:BC_surf_charge}).
+The unit normal and unit tangent vectors along any horizontal grid line in the transformed domain are measured in the physical domain according to: